WesleyHoKJ/javamasterclass/README.md

+## Introduction
+Kana Sabaratnam is a seasoned Java developer with extensive experience in developing modern Java applications.
+He has recently launched his Modern Java Developer 20 Day Masterclass, which takes you on a comprehensive journey from software engineering to enterprise engineering.
+This masterclass covers all the essential aspects of modern Java development, including code generation using JHipster, CICD with Jenkins, deployment to AWS Container registry and Kubernetes, and finally using CodeBridge.my to maintain and customize your Java application.
+With Kana's expertise and hands-on approach, you will gain a deep understanding of how to develop and deploy modern Java applications that meet the demands of today's businesses.
+Join Kana on this exciting journey and become a skilled Modern Java Developer.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.